-Figure 6: Creation of Controllers
+Figure 6 - Creation of Controllers

-The steps involved in the scenario described in Figure 6 are:
+The steps involved in the scenario described in Figure 6 - Creation of Controllers

-- 1. AN operator provides a use case specification to the AN orchestrator.
-Use case specification includes the actors, their relationships and utility functions corresponding to the use case. - 2.
-An orchestrator derives an evolution specification from the use case specification.
-Evolution specification has a Controller specification with the metadata corresponding to necessary functionality of the controller and a utility function to be achieved (after the exploratory evolution process). - 3. evolution controller queries the KB for modules corresponding to the controller specification. - 4.
-The knowledge base replies to the evolution controller with the available modules corresponding to the request. - 5.
-This is an optional step where the evolution controller requests knowledge from the knowledge base relevant to the use case specification or the exploratory evolution process.

-- 6. Corresponding to the optional step 5, the knowledge base responds with requested knowledge - Evolution controller applies the exploratory evolution process to create new controller(s).
+- 1. AN operator provides a use case specification to the AN Orchestrator.
+The use case specification includes the actors, their relationships and utility functions corresponding to the use case. - 2.
+AN orchestrator derives an evolution specification from the use case specification.
+The evolution specification has a Controller specification with the metadata corresponding to necessary functionality of the controller and a utility function to be achieved (after the exploratory evolution process). - 3.
+The evolution controller queries the Knowledge Base for modules corresponding to the controller specification. - 4.
+The Knowledge Base replies to the evolution controller with the available modules corresponding to the request. - 5.
+This is an optional step where the evolution controller requests knowledge from the Knowledge Base relevant to the use case specification or the exploratory evolution process. - 6.
+Corresponding to the optional step 5, the Knowledge Base responds with requested knowledge - 7.
+The evolution controller applies the exploratory evolution process to create new controller(s).
 This includes composition of controllers from modules or other closed loops as described in clause 8.2 - 8.
-The evolution controller updates the KB.
-This includes storing the generated controllers to the knowledge base.
+The evolution controller updates the Knowledge Base.
+This includes storing the generated controllers to the Knowledge Base.

-NOTE - Discussion of the logic used to drive the exploratory evolution process is beyond the scope of this document.
+NOTE - Discussion of the logic used to drive the exploratory evolution process is beyond the scope of this Recommendation.
 Examples of such processes can be found in clause 8.3.1.1.